turing-knowledge-graphs/meet-ups/symposium-2025.md

 13:30 - 14:15 **Keynote 2:** *This is for everyone: ODI's vision and roadmap for the future of the Solid Project*.
 Jesse Wright, The Open Data Institute.

-14:15 - 14:45 Next steps for the Interest Groups
+14:15 - 14:45 Next steps for the Interest Group

 14:45 - 15:15 Project Matchmaking around The Turing Grand Challenges (Working in Groups)
 <!-- - Support for seed-corn projects in the area of KGs and ontologies and their applications (GCHQ).
 Nigel D -->